SymbioticEDA/MARLANN/arch.md

 pulled low when mlaccel is ready to receive new commands and a `ERR` output that is pulled low when mlaccel detects a communication error, such as a two fast clock or a unsupported command. `ERR` is reset when chip-select is de-asserted.
+Both `RDY` and `ERR` are configured as open-collector outputs with weak pull-ups.

 The following commands are used for controlling mlaccel:

 - Status (`20h`): Followed by a dummy byte for transfering control of the I/O lines to mlaccel.
-Then mlaccel sends `00h` for busy and `FFh` for ready.
+Then mlaccel sends `FFh` for busy and `00h` for idle.
 (The host may keep reading to continously check the status.)

-- Write main memory (`21h`): Followed by two bytes address (MSB first).
-This address is shifted left by two bytes to make it 4-byte aligned.
-All data following is written to that address, in 4-byte blocks.
-If chip-select is deasserted before the 4th byte of a block is transmitted then no write is performed.
+- Write main memory (`21h`): Followed by two bytes address (LSB first).
+This address is shifted left by one bit to make it 2-byte aligned.
+All bytes following are written to the memory region starting at that address.

-- Read main memory (`22h`): Followed by two bytes address (MSB first).
-This address is shifted left by two bytes to make it 4-byte aligned.
+- Read main memory (`22h`): Followed by two bytes address (LSB first).
+This address is shifted left by one bit to make it 2-byte aligned.
 The address is followed by a dummy byte for transfering control of the I/O lines to mlaccel.
-Then mlaccel sends data from main memory starting at the specified address.
+Then mlaccel sends bytes from main memory starting at the specified address.

-- Run (`23h`): Followed by two bytes address (MSB first).
-This address is shifted left by two bytes to make it 4-byte aligned.
-The core will start executing at this address.
+- Run (`23h`): Followed by two bytes address (LSB first).
+This address is shifted left by one bit to make it 2-byte aligned.
+The resulting address must be 4-byte aligned.
+The core will start executing at this address and continue executing code until `Return` is executed with an empty call stack.

 - Stop (`24h`): The core will immediately stop executing code.
-Otherwise the core will execute code until `Return` is executed with an empty call stack.

 The following additional commands allow simple cascading of up to four mlaccel cores using only one chip-select line on the host side.
 For this, the host